College of Engineering

 http://www.abet.org

 Those programs receiving approval by the Engineering Accreditation Commission (EAC) of ABET include biomedical engineering, chemical engineering, civil engineering, computer engineering, electrical engineering, engineering physics, industrial engineering, and mechanical engineering.
 The Computing Accreditation Commission (CAC) of ABET has accredited the program in computer science.
-Accreditation has not been sought for the interdisciplinary program engineering management.
+Accreditation has not been sought for the interdisciplinary program in engineering management.

 Degree Requirements